Installation

 Standalone usage

-For an example, see the nixvim standalone flake template.
+For a complete example, see our standalone flake template.